rghanks/stripe_payment_api_in_node/README.md

     2) add-card,
     3) create-payment

-# .env file is not upload to github to you have to add your own API_KEY, PORT, HOSTNAME
+# .env file is not upload to github.
+# you have to add your own .env file and pass the value in given variables API_KEY, PORT, HOSTNAME